-Students may opt not to be re-assessed in all their failed final year modules but rather to re-sit/ re-take the requisite number which, if passed at an appropriate level, would result in the award of a degree.
-However, if you find yourself in this position you would be well advised to re-sit all final year failed modules, in view of the fact that reassessment marks are capped at 40% (or 50% for level 7 modules) and also that no further opportunity for re-assessment would be available.
+Students may opt not to be re-assessed in all their failed final year modules but rather to re-sit/re-take the requisite number which, if passed at an appropriate level, would result in the award of a degree.
+However, if you find yourself in this position you would be well advised to re-sit all final year failed modules, as reassessment marks are capped at 40% (or 50% for level 7 modules) and no further opportunity for re-assessment would be available.

-In circumstances where there have been significant changes to a module or a module is not offered in every year, special examinations/ assessments must be set for students re-sitting the module following failure in the final year.
+In circumstances where there have been significant changes to a module or a module is not offered in every year, special examinations/ assessments will be set for students re-sitting the module following failure in their final year.